Academics

 Curriculum Coursework

-Courses are offered on weekday evenings at our Manhattan location and online via Canvas for your convenience and flexibility.
+Courses are offered on weekday evenings at our Manhattan location or synchronously via Zoom and online via Canvas for your convenience and flexibility.

 Required Courses